 Fazioli has produced two new special edition “art case” pianos for Westbank, Canada’s luxury real-estate development company.

-The Flying Fazioli, a truly remarkable piece of design, was produced for Vancouver House, a high-end mixed-use project located on Vancouver’s new waterfront Beach District.
+The Floating Fazioli, a truly remarkable piece of design, was produced for Vancouver House, a high-end mixed-use project located on Vancouver’s new waterfront Beach District.
 And The Origami Fazioli will reside at the Fairmont Hotel, part of the Fairmont Pacific Rim complex also in Vancouver.
 Interestingly both pianos use the pentagon as a key design element.

-The Flying Fazioli
+The Floating Fazioli

 How is this done?
 The piano itself is, in essence, a Fazioli F156, which weighs 650 pounds (around 300kg).
 However, that’s just a small part of the overall weight!